AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. Initializes a new form variable with default values needed to create a TOKEN.
+1. Initializes a new form variable with default values needed to create a token.

 2. Fields include: `tokenName` , `symbol` and `totalSupply`.

-Now the form is ready for users to fill in the necessary details for their TOKEN function interaction.
+Now the form is ready for users to fill in the necessary details for their token related function interaction.

 ### Get CrossChain Contract

-Let's write the functions to `Get CrossChain Contract` for Parent chain height.
+Let's write the helper function to `Get CrossChain Contract` to fetch the parent chain height later.

 **Write the function to Get CrossChain Contract**

-- The `create-token-modal/index.tsx` file includes the code to create Fungible TOKEN.
+- The `create-token-modal/index.tsx` file includes the code to create a fungible token.

 - Find the comment `// Step G - Get CrossChain Contract`.